By: Brett Shainfeld

 Audi has announced that they will begin to notify customers and owners of vehicles affected by the Audi electrical recall in mid-August, providing instructions and locations on how and where to bring in their vehicle and have it fixed.
 You can also call and contact Audi customer support at 800-253-2834 with the recall number 69Z4.

-However, if you’d like to find out more information about your vehicle as it pertains to the Audi electrical problems recall notice in the short-term, the National Highway Traffic Safety Administration has issued their own recall campaign for consumer protection.
+However, if you’d like to find out more information about your vehicle as it pertains to the Audi electrical problems recall notice in the short-term, the National Highway Traffic Safety Administration has issued its own recall campaign for consumer protection.
 In order to go this route, use the National Highway Traffic Safety Administration recall campaign number (19V474).
 You can visit their website to find out further information about this recall, as well as other recall information regarding your vehicle.
 All you need to do is enter the 17-digit vehicle identification number (VIN) on the website and a list of pending and active recalls will be generated.
 Due to the frequency with which automakers issue recalls, it’s recommended to check this site often, particularly if you purchased your vehicle secondhand and the manufacturer has no contact information on file to get in touch with you about an upcoming recall.

 Once you’ve taken your vehicle in and had it inspected and fixed by an Audi dealer, keep track of the service for your records.
 Should the Audi electrical problems become a recurring issue, your vehicle may qualify under the Lemon Law in the state of California.
 While this recall is in its early stages, it’s important now to keep diligent notes, only take your vehicle to Audi dealerships and avoid aftermarket work that may void any warranties you have.
 Should the issue be ongoing and qualify, you may be entitled to compensation or a replacement vehicle.